dlozon/School-Projects/Haskell_Hangman/README.txt

-SpellCheck was written by Dylan Lozon for project 2 of the Haskell portion of CS-231
+Hangman was written by Dylan Lozon for project 2 of the Haskell portion of CS-231

 ------ Compiling Info ------